lewishowles/components/src/components/content/tab-group/tab-group.md

 - type: `string`
 - default: `null`

 Any ID to apply to this tab.
-This can be used in conjunction with prop `updateUrl` to reinstate tabs on page refresh.
+This can be used in conjunction with prop `rememberSelection` to reinstate tabs on page refresh.
 When providing an ID, ensure that it is unique.

 ### `initiallyActive`